 This cute main street mall features vendors with a plethora of unique antiques and vintage finds like books, vinyl and coins.
 This is the place to find that vintage dress and a pair of shoes (or boots) to match!
 Maybe take away some decor flair for your home, too.
 475 Morro Bay Blvd., Morro Bay, CA 93442.

 The land of seismic antiquing

 If you're a local, you’ve probably noticed the Old West, false-front barn which leans out over Highway 101 on the border of Paso Robles and Templeton.
 With over 100 dealers, this beast of an antique mall is where you come for your statement piece or perhaps that antique bar pulled from an old saloon.
-Take one pass, two, or even three in this giant metropolis, equally balanced with furniture, decor, knick-knacks, collectables and statement pieces.
-Elegant Victorian dressers to farm tools and wagon wheels, you will not be disappointed to stop in on your way home.
+Take one pass, two, or even three in this giant metropolis, equally balanced with furniture, decor, knick-knacks, collectibles and statement pieces.
+From elegant Victorian dressers to farm tools and wagon wheels, you will not be disappointed to stop in on your way home.
 Their price points are reasonable so you won't have to choose which item to put back for next time.
-Don't miss the side yard!
+Don't miss the sideyard!
 2320 Ramada Dr. Paso Robles CA 93446.